rlannon/SINx86/doc/Calling Convention.md

 ### Return Values
 Values are returned on RAX (or another variant of the register depending on the data width) where possible.
 Floating-point types are returned in XMM0.
 Any unused bits in the register are undefined.

-User-defined types (structs), arrays, and strings (if necessary) are returned on the stack, and a pointer to the data within them will be contained within RAX.
-It is the **callee's** responsibility to allocate memory for the return object.
-This differs from the x64 C++ calling convention.
+User-defined types (structs), arrays, and strings (if necessary) return a *pointer* to the data in `RAX`.
+This follows the convention for so-called 'hidden pointer types' where pointers are passed and assignments use copies and pointer dereferencing under the hood.

 ### Register Preservation
 The only register preserved by this convention is `rbp`.
 All other registers must be preserved before the call if they need to be saved.